-Dr. Naar is no longer owner or employee of BCC but provides consultation.
+Dr. Naar is no longer the owner of or an employee at BCC.

-Over the years Dr. Naar's research has been published and is widely acclaimed.
-An article from Scientific American Psychology:
+Over the years Dr. Naar's research has been published and is widely acclaimed with over 100 publications in peer-reviewed journals.
+Below is a link to one of Dr. Naar's articles from Scientific American Psychiatry: